 A RAD new home

-The House of RAD doesn't opperate out of the main, original building on Keefe Ave., but in the back extension buildings.
+The House of RAD doesn't operate out of the main, original building, but in the buildings behind, at 830 E Keefe Ave.
 A large part of the complex is leased by Steve Mathison under the banner of the West River Cooperative, which subsequently subleases a chunk of that space to the House of RAD.
 The two groups have similar goals of a multi-use, highly-collaborative shared space.

 Priebe rattled off a list of upcoming tenants: "There's a boxing school going in next door, and there's a bike shop going in there, and a rentable podcasting studio going into those bays.
 There will be canoe and kayak rentals, and there's a CBD guy.
 There will mostly be offices upstairs but we also have someone that's going to do aerial silk circus school.
 And this space will be a cyber cafe / conference room / chill space that people can sit and have lunch."